 Besides, the first few chapters mix events happening in Panchala as well as Hastinapur in the same chapter.
 It would have made for easier reading had those chapters been separated.
 With a large number of characters and storylines intersecting in the beginning, separate chapters would have made reading easier.
 Since the book focuses on Shikhandini, most other characters have not been dealt with in much detail.
 Their roles in the story are limited to their interactions with Shikhandini.

 As a result, no other memorable characters emerge from the story.
-The language is easy and the writing style, plain and simple.
-While this makes for an easy and quick reading, it also makes for unmemorable writing.
+The language is easy and the writing style, is plain and simple.
+While this makes for easy and quick reading, it also makes for unmemorable writing.
 Once you’ve read the book, you will not remember it for its language or imagery or even the characterisation.
 What you will remember is what will also keep you reading – Shikhandini.

-Final Verdict: 3/5: for its sheer readability and the fact that it introduces us to a lesser known character.
+Final Verdict: 3/5: for its sheer readability and the fact that it introduces us to a lesser-known character.